 The graph in Appendix 1 shows the weekly movement in the totals available for investment, both actuals to date and projections for the rest of the year (adjusted for anticipated borrowing).
-These balances have fluctuated across the period, ranging between £55 M and £75 M. Investment balances continued to be unusually high during this period, because of funds received from central government.
+These balances have fluctuated across the period, ranging between £50M and £85M.
+Investment balances continued to be unusually high during this period, because of funds received from central government.
 Funds received from central government included both grants received in advance of their usual payment dates and additional funds in respect of extra costs and the distribution of grants to businesses, in relation to the response to the COVID-19 pandemic.
-It is intended that investment balances will ultimately reduce in future to between £10 M and £20 M.
+It is intended that investment balances will ultimately reduce in future to between £10M and £20M.

 Investments made in the period were mainly in "liquid" (instant access) deposits, either bank "call accounts" or Money Market Funds (MMFs).
-Returns on MMF holdings continued to decrease over the period, to around 0.02% by the end of the period.
-Bank deposit account rates have remained steady over the period, all now paying 0.01%.
+Returns on MMF holdings remained low over the period, at around 0.01% throughout the period.
+Bank deposit account rates have remained steady over the period, paying 0.01%.